marginnoteapp/ohmymn-docs/guide/attention.md

 ::: warning 3

 Do not use notebooks that do not contain documents.
-OhMyMN can only read configuration information when the a document is being opened.
+OhMyMN can only read configuration information when a document is being opened.

 :::